embedeep/Free-TPU-OS/README.md

   *mkdir boot && mount /dev/sdc1 boot*
   *cp bootfiles boot*
   *umount boot rootfs*
+* (optional) Copy free-TPU bin to rootfs
+*cp binfiles rootfs/home/linaro*
 ## 3. Run the system
 Prepare The development board, and set board boot from SD-card.
 Then insert the SD-card, start the system.
-### 3.1 Excute on the serial Terminal
+### 3.1 Connect UART
-Connect the UART to your PC, and open the serial Terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial Terminals).
-Set the baudrate 115200, then power-on the board.
+Connect the UART to your PC, and open the serial Terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial terminals).
+Set the baudrate to 115200, then power-on the board.
+### 3.2 Configure network
+Make sure the network cable inserted.
+Based on step 3.1, on the serial terminal Enter:
+*ifconfig eth0 xxx.xxx.xxx.xxx*
+*ifconfig eth0 up*
+### 3.3 Connect ssh and upload bin